HenrikBengtsson/jottr.org/content/post/2025-07-14-dofuture-everywhere.md

 In additions, it is possible to make:

- * Parallel random number generation (RNG) be done consistently via Futureverse, also when `%dopar%` is used
+ * Parallel random number generation (RNG) be done consistently via Futureverse, also when `%dopar%` is used and the developer forgot to use `%dorng%`

  * Get near-live progress updates via the **[progressr]** package, also when `%dopar%` is used

 ## For package developers

-If you're a package developer and calls other packages that uses `foreach()` with `%dopar%` internally, but wish it was using `%dofuture%`, then you can add:
+If you're a package developer and calls other packages that uses `foreach()` with `%dopar%` internally, but wish it was using `%dofuture%`, then you can add

 ```r
 with(doFuture::registerDoFuture("%dofuture%"), local = TRUE)